danteallievi/mern-memories/README.md

 ## Setup

-To install the all dependencies run `npm install` or `yarn install` in the client and in the server folder.\
+To install the all dependencies: run `npm install` or `yarn install` in the client and in the server folder.\
-To start the application run `npm start` or `yarn start` in both folders too.\
+To start the application: run `npm start` or `yarn start` in both folders too.\
-In the SERVER/index.js replace the <b>process.env.CONNECTION_URL</b> with your DB connection string.\
+In the SERVER/index.js replace the <i>process.env.CONNECTION_URL</i> with your DB connection string.\
-In the CLIENT/API/index.js replace the baseURL with your backend URL.\
+In the CLIENT/API/index.js replace the <i>baseURL</i> with your backend URL.\

 ### Credits